-The property has been reasonably well maintained having due regard to its age and nature.
-Fittings are on mixed modern/older lines with the decoration to an adequate standard.
-A number of items were noted during the inspection which are capable of remedy by routine maintenance and repair.
-Aspects of the property are ageing with early upgrading necessary.
-There is evidence of woodworm in the roof timbers.
-A reputable timber specialist should carry out a full and thorough inspection of all timbers within the property and provide estimates for any recommended remedial works.
+The property has been generally well maintained having due regard to its age and nature.
+Fittings are on semi modern/older lines with the decoration to a reasonable standard.
+A few items were noted during the inspection which are capable of remedy by routine maintenance and repair.